maurice1408/DeHashed-API-Tool/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-or if you are more comfortable using Homebrew
+or if you are more comfortable using Homebrew then ...

 ```